Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 To the solution

-What are other storage strategies?
+What are other inventory strategies?

-Some typical storage strategies are
+Some typical inventory strategies are:

 Autor Stefan Klammler